 Many OEMs considering handling modifications in house don’t know they shouldn’t use the same drill bit for metal, plastic and fiberglass, and they’re unaware of the torque speed required to cut a polycarbonate box without cracking it.
 Therefore, if they absolutely must do modifications in house, they should plan for a certain amount of scrap.
 On some projects, the cost of modifications at the supplier will be just a fraction of the cost of scrapping an enclosure.

 Here’s what’s involved in working with an enclosure supplier to handle the modification process.
 First, download the DXF drawing from the supplier’s website, then import it into your CAD software and indicate on the where the modifications should be located.
 The supplier will work from your file.
 The vendor will then use its expertise to verify your design and insure that it will perform as anticipated.

-Having the enclosure manufacturer make the modifications is usually the most economical decision.
+Having the electronics enclosure manufacturer make the modifications is usually the most economical decision.
 Order in the largest quantity that makes sense to minimize cost.
 On an automated milling machine, the run time is only 30 to 60 seconds per enclosure; setting up the machine takes the majority of time.
 Robotic equipment can modify multiple box sides with only one setup.
 Although job shops may more cost competitive on shorter runs with just one setup, OEMs will incur extra freight costs and shipping time, and must deal with multiple suppliers.